-- packet-based vs. cell-based traffic parameters and performance specifications, - the handling of excess traffic (policing): tagging or dropping vs. degradation to best-effort, - and of course different service classes and corresponding traffic and service parameters.
+- packet-based vs. cell-based traffic parameters and performance specifications, - · the handling of excess traffic: tagging or dropping vs. degradation to best-effort, - different service classes and corresponding traffic and service parameters.

-While the traffic characterization of both QoS models is quite similar (token bucket rate+token bucket size/depth vs. PCR/SCR+MBS/MCR^{}), the service definitions differ substantially, such that a one-to-one mapping seems to be too 'semantic-lossy'.
-Thus we think a mapping might have a dynamic or even adaptive n:m character, i.e. the mapping is not fixed, it might adapt itself and one service class of Int-Serv might, depending on the actual values of the specified parameters, be mapped on different service classes in ATM and the other way around.
+While the traffic characterization of both QoS models is quite similar, the service definitions differ substantially such that a simple one-to-one mapping is too 'semantic-lossy'.
+Thus we think a mapping might have a dynamic or even adaptive n:m character, i.e. the mapping is not fixed, it might adapt itself and one service class of IntServ might, depending on the actual values of the specified parameters, be mapped on different service classes in ATM and vice versa.
+The QoS parameters must be mapped as well.
+While the two parameter sets certainly have an intersection, they are neither a subset nor a superset of each other, thus making an easy mapping impossible.